Multi-shot Temporal Event Localization: a Benchmark: Experiments

 \section{Experiments}

 In this section, we give a thorough study of the newly collected MUSES dataset.
 In addition, we report the results on THUMOS14~\cite{jiang2014thumos} and ActivityNet-1.3~\cite{caba2015activitynet} under the conventional experiment setup following \cite{shou2016temporal, zhao2017temporal, lin2018bsn, lin2019bmn}.
-Due to space limitation, we put the experimental details, such as the hyper-parameters, the network architecture, the loss functions, the training strategy, some tricks like boundary extension~\cite{dai2017temporal}, in the supplementary material.
+Due to space limitation, we put the experimental details, such as the network architecture, the loss functions, the training strategy, some tricks like boundary extension~\cite{dai2017temporal} and the hyper-parameters, in the supplementary material.